Swizec/nightowls/manuscript/factors-of-flow.md

 But once you get used to working at a certain point in the day, suddenly your other habits start forming around these patterns instead of the other way around.
 It's a bit of a self-reinforcing pattern you see.

-Take a young programmer for instance (most programmers start very young, by the way).
+Since most programmers start very young, let's take a young programmer for example.
 Let's say they're still in high school.

 This programmer needs to get up every morning at a predetermined time so they can get to class.
 They are stuck in class until, say, 3PM.
 They come home, their mum wants them to do a bunch of chores, there's homework to tend to and before they know it it's already 9PM or 10PM.